zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

        i.e $rosrun sicktoolbox_wrapper sicklms  (publishes on topic /scan)
            $rosrun ROSARIA RosAria              (publishes on topic /odom)

 Step2.
-Run an observer.
+Run the observer.
 Each observer has its own requirments.
 In order to observe a topic, you need General Observer so run GObs.
-       The observations are published on the /Diagnostic_Observation with message type [diagnosis_msgs/Observations]. i.e $rosrun model_based_diagnosis GObs.py /scan 5 1 10
+       The observations are published on the /Diagnostic_Observation with message type [diagnosis_msgs/Observations]. i.e $rosrun diagnosis_observers GObs.py /scan 5 1 10
-           $rosrun model_based_diagnosis GObs.py /odom 10 2 12
+           $rosrun diagnosis_observers GObs.py /odom 10 2 12

            where 5,10 are the frequencies to be observerd, 1,2 are the frequency deviations and 10,12 are the window sizes.